SandroCoutinho/CSGO-Discord-Bot/README.md

-# Emily - A discord bot
+# CSGO-Discord-Bot - A discord bot

 A Java bot for [Discord](https://discordapp.com/) using the [JDA library](https://github.com/DV8FromTheWorld/JDA) and [JDA-Utilities](https://github.com/JDA-Applications/JDA-Utilities).